 Have you used it or any other product from this list?
 If you have, share your experiences with us in the comments.

-- Safe pH neutral cleaning formula that works on stainless steel surfaces including appliances, grills, sinks, refrigerators, microwaves, stoves, range hoods, trash cans, and more.
+- VERSATILE & SAFE: With a pH-neutral formula, this is the best stainless steel cleaner for appliances, grills, sinks, refrigerators, microwaves, stoves, range hoods, trash cans, and more.

-- Cleans Black Stainless Steel and leaves a protective barrier that resists fingerprints, dust, dirt, oil and smudges.
-Helps keep surfaces steel looking cleaner for longer.
+- BLACK STAINLESS SPECIALIST: Expertly cleans black stainless steel and leaves a protective barrier against fingerprints, dust, dirt, and smudges, keeping surfaces cleaner for longer.